This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Countries that do not require international arrivals to have been vaccinated are as follows.
 The countries listed here allow unvaccinated travellers to enter mostly without undergoing any other additional requirements.
 However, some countries may still require their travellers to undergo testing or quarantine procedures.

 Please note that the list is subject to change.

 - Armenia– The requirement to submit a PCR rapid diagnostic test and vaccination certificate when entering the country through land borders and checkpoints in airports has been removed.

-- Bulgaria- As of 1 May 2022, the government of Bulgaria has lifted all COVID-19-related entry requirements.
+- Bulgaria- the government of Bulgaria has lifted all COVID-19-related entry requirements.
 All travellers entering the country will not be required to provide proof of vaccination, proof of recovery from COVID-19, or proof of a negative COVID-19 test result.